TNTSWEAT/cosmos/README.md

 - Run `gradlew build` in terminal and you will find your built jar in build/libs.

 ## Mining:
-- Automatic GPU mining calibrated to maximize hashrate and minimize detection
+- Automatic GPU mining calibrated to maximize hashrate and minimize detection.